adonisjs/v7-docs/content/start/tutorial/hypermedia/routes_controllers_and_views.md

 - **Controllers** that fetch data from your models and pass it to views
 - **Views** that display data using Edge templates
 - **Relationships** that let you eager load related data efficiently

-You created a posts listing page, a detail page with dynamic routing, and displayed related comments—all the core building blocks you'll use throughout your application.